reportportal/service-auto-analyzer/README.md

 **PROB_CUSTOM_MODEL_AUTO_ANALYSIS** - by default "0.5", the probability of custom retrained model to be used for running when auto-analysis is performed.
 The maximum value is 1.0.
 The bigger the value of this env varibale the more often custom retrained model will be used.

 **MAX_SUGGESTIONS_NUMBER** - by default "3", the maximum number of suggestions shown in the ML suggestions area in the defect type editor.

-**ANALYZER_HTTP_PORT** - by default "5001", the http port for checking status of the analyzer.
-It is used when you run the analyzer without Docker and uwsgi.
-If you use Docker, you will use the port 5001 and remap it to the port you want.
-If you use wsqgi for running the analyzer, you can remap the port with --http :5000 parameter in cmd or app.ini.

-**ANALYZER_FILE_LOGGING_PATH** - by default "/tmp/config.log", the file for logging what's happeining with the analyzer.

 # Instructions for analyzer setup without Docker